l-dfa/COVID-19-italia/template/211_coronavirus_mondo.en.rst

 ---------------------

 The most recent remarks precede those temporally more dated.

+*[April 15, 2020]* In Europe we observe that the curves of the total cases of Spain and Italy begin to flatten out.
+This is indicative of the fact that in these two nations the epidemic begins to slow down.
+Even Germany shows the same trend, while there seem to be uncertainties about efficacy of containment measures in France.
+In fact, we observed in this country a clear improvement a few days ago; improvement now frustrated by a decided increase in the slope of the relative curve.

+Overall, the European Union shows a slight slowdown in diffusion of the virus.
+Instead, I still don't see clear signs of slowing down in the United States.

+More than ever, I find Trump's policy schizophrenic.
+On the one hand, it accuses WHO of not having effectively warned of the extension of the outbreak, and withdraws American funds from it.
+On the other side presses to resume work, when the epidemic is still fully underway.
+What would he do with the warnings of WHO (which were issued a lot), if he still ignore them?

+*[April 15, 2020 - end]*

 *[March 31, 2020]* The speed with the US total case curve has soared is astounding.
 It seems the neglect with which